Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 History and Significance

 National Hispanic Heritage Month runs from September 15 to October 15 each year.
-This month-long celebration honors the histories, cultures, and contributions of American citizens whose ancestors came from , Mexico, the Caribbean, and Central and South America.
+This month-long celebration honors the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America.
 It all started back in 1968 when President Lyndon B. Johnson kicked off the first Hispanic Heritage Week.
-Congressman George E. Brown pushed for this during the civil rights movement to highlight the Hispanic community’s role in American history.
+California Congressman George E. Brown pushed for this during the civil rights movement to highlight the Hispanic community’s role in American history.

-September 15 is a big deal because it marks the independence anniversaries of five Latin American countries: , El Salvador, Guatemala, Honduras, and Nicaragua.
+September 15 is a big deal because it marks the independence anniversaries of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 Plus, Mexico and Chile celebrate their independence days on September 16 and 18, respectively.
 The celebration got a major upgrade to a full month in 1988, thanks to President Ronald Reagan.

 Evolution of the Celebration